Hatchin/NotesFromTheUnderground/_posts/2019-5-7-Mann-Whitney-U.md

 toc_sticky: true
 ---

+In this series, I am going to take a journey on Mann-Whitney U test and my Python solution for testing on small sample size.
+There is going to be an extension for original Mann-Whitney U test in [Scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mannwhitneyu.html){:target="_blank"}.

-This is an extension for original Mann-Whitney U test in Scipy.
-Add solution to test for small sample size (n < 20).
+Because the current scipy version only support test for large sample size(n>20),  the new script is made to test for small sample size (n < 20).

+[Part 1](https://hatchin.github.io/stat/Mann-Whitney-U/): an overview of Mann-Whitney U test [Part 2](https://hatchin.github.io/stat/Mann-Whitney-U-Tool/): an introduction to new Mann-Whitney U test function

 Use of Mann-Whitney test
 ----------------------------